jnsmelinda/Epicodus/Week1/Blog/README.md

 My journey to learn to code

 ## Usage
-You can reach theis page at: https://jnsmelinda.github.io/Epicodus/Week1/Blog/
+You can see the result here: https://jnsmelinda.github.io/Epicodus/Week1/Blog/

+## New material
+Css: float, margin, div, span

 ## Contributing
 tsomers@yandex.com